Brad-Christie/Sitecore8-Examples/README.md

   These are various scripts I've put together that perform some kind of procedure on Sitecore.
 * Item Web API (WebAPI)
   This demonstrates how to implement a simple ApiController within Sitecore8.
+* ReadOnlyDataProvider
+  This demonstrating pulling data in from an external source into your content tree.
 * Sitecore.Services.Client (ServicesClient)
   This demonstrates how to pull information from Sitecore using the new (to Sitecore 7.5) Services Client.